ekopen/market_data_stream/README.md

 - Build a module that uses the data stream to continiously retrain and implemenmt machine learning based trading strategies.
 - Implement a CI/CD pipeline for automated testing and deployment.
 - Once the complexity justifies it, introduce Kubernetes.
+- Have Kafka run on a different server, as mixing it with Clickhouse is a bit inefficient.

 **Known Issues:**
 -  Log data appears to be inconsistenly sent to parquet format.
 Additionally, I am not sure if other Clickhouse tables are being saved as parquets when expired.
 Possibly due to configuration issues on Digital Ocean.